Qala-Dev/discussion-questions/mastering-lightning/README.md

 1. If you are running your wallet off of a third-party Lightning node connected to a third-party Bitcoin node, with keys that are keys held by a third-party custodian, is this still a trustless system?
 1. "The more well-connected a node is, the more people Alice can reach."
 Given this statement, what is the fastest way to become well connected to the network?

+## 3. How the Lightning Network Works

+1. Why can't we just increase the channel capacity by sending more funds to the 2-of-2 multisignature address of the funding transaction?
+    What would need to change for this to even have a chance of working?
+1. What are some disadvantages of using the Lightning Network compared to using on-chain bitcoin?
+1. Why are privacy and payment reliability said to be at odds with each other on the Lightning Network?
+1. Should we be okay with more experimentation on the Lightning Network by different node implementations?
+    Should we hold the stability of the network to the same standard as the Bitcoin network?
+Why or why not?

 ## 4. Lightning Node Software

 1. What other full lightning node projects are there?